Frequently Asked Questions

 Further information about The Misbourne Café can be found here.

 What is the current school uniform?

-- Our uniform is supplied by Marks and Spencer (M&S) plc.
+- Our branded uniform items are supplied by Earth Uniform and Marks and Spencer (M&S) plc.

-- Our PE kit, which is all embroidered with names etc, is available from a local supplier in Aylesbury, PL School Wear.
+- Our PE kit is available from a local supplier, PL Schoolwear.

-- All details regarding the uniform and a link to the M&S and PL School Wear website can be found here.
+- All details regarding the uniform and a link to the Earth Uniform, M&S and PL Schoolwear websites can be found here.

 What is the catchment area of the school and will it change for next year?

 Buckinghamshire County Council decides on the catchment area but we are a school of first choice for all and we have over 40 feeder schools.
 Refer to the council’s website on their Admissions page and type in your postcode.
 Click here to view our Admissions Policy and view our catchment area map.
 To check if The Misbourne is your local secondary school according to Buckinghamshire Council, please use their checker here.

 How will my child get to The Misbourne?